 Parallel Trippers is a game for fans of the first Grandia game through and through.
 Aside from some nice graphical work with the GBC’s limited palette (check out the Sphinx in the first town for example), almost everything here exists solely as fan service.

 While you always directly control Yuuhi, at least until the post-game, there is a whopping 29 playable characters.
-All 28 aside from Yuuhi are return characters Grandia, which means not only do you get the original playable cast but a number of the game’s colorful side characters like Java, Gantz, Sergeants Saki, Mio and Nana and even Tentz.
+All 28 aside from Yuuhi are returning characters from Grandia, which means not only do you get the original playable cast but a number of the game’s colorful side characters like Java, Gantz, Sergeants Saki, Mio and Nana and even Tentz.

 One draw beyond the chance to see fan-favorite characters in action again is the synthesis card battle system.
 This system retains the IP Gauge, but the players and enemies are no longer scattered on a combat field.
 Rather each character is represented by a icon on the IP Gauge, which moves along determined by the character’s speed stat.